Geradav/Excel/README.md

      =ROUNDUP(IMDIV(DATEDIF(EDATE([StartDate],-1),[EndDate],"M"),6),0)

 ## One-off calculation
 _Returns 1 only for the first date and zero for all other dates_
-\nUseful when forecasting expenses based on an expense periode variable
+Useful when forecasting expenses based on an expense periode variable

      =N(MOD(DATEDIF([StartDate],[EndDate],"M"),9999)=0)